Isetta-Team/Isetta-Website-Raw/docs/glossary.md

 **Data locality**- essentially accessing data in as nearby of code as possible to utilize caches most effectively.
 Robert Nystrom covers it really well in this chapter from [Game Programming Patterns](http://gameprogrammingpatterns.com/data-locality.html). [↩](/blogs/week-5/#fnref:32402)

+**Decision tree**- a graph/tree data structure that maps decisions and their possible outcomes. [↩](/interviews/JeetShroff-FlorianStrauss-interview/#fnref:1)

 **Defragmentation**- the process of reducing fragmentation, where **fragmentation** is where memory is used inefficiently with lots of gaps in between used memory chunks.
 In this context, defragmentation is used in the sense of keeping the rooms fully utilized, not wasting space on a fairly empty room. [↩](/interviews/MartinMiddleton-interview/#fnref:11) [↩](/blogs/week-2/#fnref:2)

 **Delimiter**- a sequence of one or more characters used to specify the boundary between separate regions in text or other data streams.
 An example would be the comma character for comma-separated values. [↩](/blogs/week-9/#fnref:230495)